JesseSenior/pyGobang/README.md

 The game font is the open source font [Sarasa-Mono-SC-Nerd](https://github.com/laishulu/Sarasa-Mono-SC-Nerd).

+*A big thank you to my friends @Charholer and @Vokain for the music as well as the sound support.*

 ## How to Play

 Download the (soon to be released) release version, or clone the project locally and run it, as described in the [Configuring the Environment section](#1-configuring-the-environment) below.